jason0611/FS22_HeadlandManagement/README.md

 Headland management for tractors, field sprayers, mowers and harvesters.

 *Attention: The GitHub version is a developer version!
 It can and will contain bugs, produce debug information (on-screen or logged) and in the worst case, even if unlikely, destroy a savegame.*
-*Those who can't handle it are urged to wait for the ModHub version, which is already submitted.*
+*Those who can't handle it are urged to use the ModHub version.*

 With headland management, functions of vehicles can be combined and activated together at the touch of a button to simplify turning manoeuvres when working in the field.
 All functions can be activated and deactivated individually for each vehicle via a GUI to achieve ideal adaptation to the work being carried out.